kristjanjansen/fachwerk2/README.md

 ### Why not package.json?
 Why not npm?

-Fachwerk fully embraces the future of Javascript modules and is very much inspired by toolless movement and products such as [Deno](https://deno.land/std/manual.md) and [Pika](https://www.pika.dev/) minimalistic Javascript package management.
+Visualia fully embraces the future of Javascript modules and is very much inspired by toolless movement and products such as [Deno](https://deno.land/std/manual.md) and [Pika](https://www.pika.dev/) minimalistic Javascript package management.

 ### What about versioning the releases?